 The official school colors are re-visited, especially as there are varying degrees of “Columbia blue.”
 In an effort to create a standard visual concept for CSUSB’s new logo and design, it is determined that a medium shade of blue would be the official school colors, followed with black, white, and gray (or silver) are acceptable secondary colors.
-You can read more on our color history here!
+Read more on our color history!

 July 24, 2012

-The Cody you see today made his debut at SOAR in 2012, retiring the old costume and bringing a new spirited, blue Coyote!
+The Cody you see today made his debut at New Student Orientation in 2012, retiring the old costume and bringing a new spirited, blue Coyote!
 Fun fact: Cody had a companion named Cadee who could be seen at campus activities and athletic events for a short time!
 Cadee was never actually instilled as an official mascot.

 Cody the Coyote, 1997